DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-MParro/README.md

 ## Week 2
-- I've learned about the laws and rules in DISMATH called Logical Equivalences.
+- I've learned about the laws and rules in DISMATH called **Logical Equivalences**.
 These are:
   - Identity laws
   - Domination laws
   - Negation laws